philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 Even with the extra verbosity of the custom property syntax, the amount of code needed to accomplish the same thing is substantially reduced.
 And this only takes into account three variations.
 The more variations you have, the more code this will save.

 The following demo shows a basic site layout that automatically redefines the gutter value as the viewport width changes.
 Check it out in a browser that supports custom properties to see it in action!
+Make sure to resize the viewport to see all the variations.

 <figure>
   <a href="http://codepen.io/philipwalton/pen/epLWNO/?editors=110">